adjuststack

 NOT on the result.

-to use the fast paths optimized in opt_eq
+This allows opt_neq to use the fast paths optimized in opt_eq when both

 operands are Integers, Floats, Symbols or Strings.